 What can you tell me about the last trumpet, “In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.”
-1Cor.
-15:52 I don’t believe this is the same Last trumpet as in Rev. but how do you prove that to some one who is post trib?
+1 Corinthians 15:52 I don’t believe this is the same Last trumpet as in Revelation 11 but how do you prove that to some one who is post trib?

-A. There are several opinions concerning this so-called last trump.
+There are several opinions concerning this so-called last trump.

-The Trumpet of God only appears twice in the Bible.
-The first one is in Exodus 19 at Mt.
-Sinai and the last one is in 1 Thes.
-4. Both are accompanied by the audible voice of God and both create a Kingdom.
 At Mt.
-Sinai the Israelites were redeemed from slavery, at the Rapture we’re redeemed from sin.
-They were consecrated, we’re perfected.
-They washed their clothes, we’re given clean clothes.
-God came to the Mt. top, Jesus comes to the air.
+Sinai Moses and Aaron went up, at the rapture we will go up.
 At Mt.
-Sinai Moses and Aaron went up, at the rapture we go up.
-At Mt.
 Sinai Israel was wed to God.
-At the Rapture the Church is wed to Jesus.
+At the Rapture the Church will be wed to Jesus.
 At Mt.
-Sinai God dwelt with Israel and at the rapture the Church dwells with Jesus.
+Sinai God dwelt with Israel and at the rapture the Church will dwell with Jesus.